CPorat/dotfiles/ai_stuff/cursor/pr_prompt.md

 - Mention any related issues or tickets
 - Include any special deployment considerations

-Reply with JUST the PR description, without any additional commentary!
+Reply with JUST the PR description, without any additional commentary, in Markdown so I am able to copy and paste directly into the PR text field.